kartik3777/cs455/README.md

 ####  Travellers Detail
 ![Travellers Detail](./images/Travellers_Detail.png)
-Provides the details of all the customers who booked the specific trip.
+Provider can see the details of all the customers who booked the specific trip.
 ---